-To program and verify the AT89LS53 in the serial programming mode, the following sequence is recommended:
+To program and verify the AT89S53 in the serial programming mode, the following sequence is recommended:

-- 1. Power-up sequence: - Apply power between $V{CC}$ and GND pins.
-Set RST pin to "H". - If a crystal is not connected across pins XTAL1 and XTAL2, apply a 3 MHz to 12 MHz clock to XTAL1 pin and wait for at least 10 milliseconds. - Enable serial programming by sending the Programming Enable serial instruction to pin MOSI/P1.5.
-The frequency of the shift clock supplied at pin SCK/P1.7 needs to be less than the CPU clock at XTAL1 divided by 40. - The Code array is programmed one byte at a time by supplying the address and data together with the appropriate Write instruction.
+1. Power-up sequence:

+Apply power between VCC and GND pins.
+Set RST pin to "H".

+If a crystal is not connected across pins XTAL1 and XTAL2, apply a 3 MHz to 24 MHz clock to XTAL1 pin and wait for at least 10 milliseconds.

+- 2. Enable serial programming by sending the Programming Enable serial instruction to pin MOSI/P1.5.
+The frequency of the shift clock supplied at pin SCK/P1.7 needs to be less than the CPU clock at XTAL1 divided by 40. - 3.
+The Code array is programmed one byte at a time by supplying the address and data together with the appropriate Write instruction.
 The selected memory location is first automatically erased before new data is written.
-The write cycle is self-timed and typically takes less than 2.5 ms at 5V and less than 10 ms at 2.7V.

-- Any memory location can be verified by using the Read instruction which returns the content at the selected address at serial output MISO/P1.6. - 5.
+The write cycle is self-timed and typically takes less than 2.5 ms at 5V. - 4.
+Any memory location can be verified by using the Read instruction which returns the content at the selected address at serial output MISO/P1.6. - 5.
 At the end of a programming session, RST can be set low to commence normal operation.